CLAD-Net: Continual Activity Recognition in Multi-Sensor Wearable Systems: Related Work

 \section{Related Work}

-HAR using wearable sensors has long been a central task in sensor-based applications.
-It involves detecting and classifying physical activities such as walking, standing, running, or cycling, based on time-series data collected from subjects and their environment, often through inertial sensors like accelerometers and gyroscopes.
-In recent years, deep learning approaches, particularly convolutional neural networks (CNNs), have shown strong performance in extracting discriminative features from such sensor data~\cite{bolatov2024glula, kumarsahHAR, abdullahsensor, convboost}.
-However, these models face significant challenges in real-world deployments~\cite{rlswarm}.
-They are prone to catastrophic forgetting when exposed to new subjects or data distributions, a limitation that has led to growing interest in continual learning for HAR~\cite{Jha_2021, SCHIEMER2023101817, kumarsahHAR}.
-Furthermore, these systems often rely heavily on labeled data, which may be limited or inconsistently available in human studies.
-To mitigate this, recent self-supervised approaches like those proposed by~\cite{yuan2024sslhar, nooshinssl, rezacudle} have demonstrated the value of large-scale pretraining on unlabeled sensor data to improve robustness and generalization.
-Despite these advances, effectively addressing both forgetting and label scarcity in HAR remains an open and important problem~\cite{pham2021dualnetcontinuallearningfast, tang2024balancingcontinuallearningfinetuning}.
+HAR using wearable sensors has become increasingly important in healthcare applications, enabling continuous patient monitoring in both clinical and home environments~\cite{bolatov2024glula, convboost}.
+The task involves detecting and classifying physical activities such as walking, standing, running, or cycling based on time-series data collected from subjects and their environment, often through inertial sensors like accelerometers and gyroscopes.
+These systems support various medical applications, including fall detection for elderly care, rehabilitation progress tracking for stroke patients, and activity-based intervention for chronic disease management.
+In recent years, deep learning approaches, particularly convolutional neural networks (CNNs), have shown strong performance in extracting discriminative features from sensor data~\cite{bolatov2024glula, kumarsahHAR, abdullahsensor, convboost}, achieving remarkable results in controlled laboratory settings.

+However, most existing HAR systems face significant challenges when deployed in real-world healthcare environments.
+First, they require extensive labeled data from each new patient, yet clinical settings often provide limited or inconsistently available labels due to the burden on medical staff and patients~\cite{kumarsahHAR, SCHIEMER2023101817}.
+Second, these models cannot adapt to individual movement patterns without complete retraining, making them impractical for resource-limited wearable devices.
+Third, and most critically, they are prone to catastrophic forgetting when exposed to new subjects or data distributions, lacking mechanisms to preserve performance across diverse patient populations~\cite{Jha_2021, SCHIEMER2023101817, kumarsahHAR}.
+Moreover, privacy concerns in medical settings necessitate methods that avoid storing raw patient sensor data, making replay-based continual learning approaches problematic for clinical deployment.

+To address label scarcity, recent self-supervised approaches~\cite{yuan2024sslhar, nooshinssl, rezacudle} have demonstrated the value of large-scale pretraining on unlabeled sensor data to improve robustness and generalization, reducing the annotation burden in healthcare applications.
+However, the role of self-supervised learning in mitigating catastrophic forgetting while maintaining performance across sequential patient enrollments remains underexplored.
+Despite these advances, effectively addressing both forgetting and label scarcity simultaneously in HAR for healthcare monitoring remains an open and important problem~\cite{pham2021dualnetcontinuallearningfinetuning, tang2024balancingcontinuallearningfinetuning}.

 Continual learning, which aims to overcome the problem of catastrophic forgetting, has traditionally been studied somewhat separately from HAR.
 It focuses on training models under non-stationary data distributions, where new tasks are presented sequentially over time~\cite{Kirkpatrick_2017, rebuffi2017icarlincrementalclassifierrepresentation}.
 This paradigm is often referred to as lifelong learning or incremental learning in the literature, with the terms being used interchangeably in most cases~\cite{wang2024comprehensivesurveycontinuallearning, PARISI201954}.
 The core goal is to enable models to adapt to new tasks or data domains without forgetting previously learned knowledge—a capability essential for real-world HAR systems that operate over extended periods or across diverse users.
 Continual learning research is typically categorized into three main scenarios~\cite{van2022three, vandeven2019scenarioscontinuallearning}: \begin{itemize} \item Domain-incremental learning: Tasks share the same label space but differ in data distribution—for example, recognizing the same activities across different users or sensor setups. \item Task-incremental learning: Each task has a distinct label space and distribution, and task identities are provided during both training and evaluation.